 - Signing Erling Haaland

-- Bidding while on the pavement outside the pub
+- Bidding while on the pavement outside the pub (unless the auction is taking place on the pavement outside the pub)

 - Attempting to introduce a player before the last sale is recorded